malva-ot/nomo/README.md

 #### 3.1.5 Durability

-A second order goal of all the characteristics described above is that nomo identifiers may be durable over time and space.
+A second order goal of all the characteristics described above is that nomo identifiers may be durable over time and context.
 While the authors intend to solve some immediate problems in distributed computing, they also aim to provide a means of establishing identifiers that can be communicated, understood, and continuously used across changing cultural and political boundaries, over indefinitely long time spans.
 Prime examples here include identification of persons, properties, documents, or industry and scientific standards.

 Designing for durability is a key reason that the common schema included here is defined separately from the underlying primitives.
 One of the most important but also arbitrary decisions in that schema is the choice of characters used as delimiters between the serialized parts of an identifier.
 The characters chosen (including `/`, `:`, `,`, `.`, `=`, `[`, `]`) are a function of specific cultural and industrial conditions at the time of writing.
 Most importantly, these characters are available on the vast majority of computer keyboards in use at the time.
 From that limited set of potential glyphs, these were chosen for visual distinction such that human brains intuitively perceive segmentation between parts, and for analogy to existing symbolic uses of the same glyphs in computing, mathematics, and general use.